New Al

 .
 Our meetings were previously held at the Santa Teresa Golf Club upper clubhouse/banquet room (on top of the hill) at 260 Bernal Road, San Jose.
 We don't know when we'll have meetings there again.
 Starting with the COVID-19 shutdown and until further notice, we will be having virtual meetings only, using Zoom video conferencing.
 Send an email request to fostp@stpfriends.org to get the Zoom meeting link.
 (Download and install Zoom if you haven't already.)

 We have been having volunteer cleanup work days at Santa Teresa Park, usually on the first Friday of each month, weather-permitting.
 We meet in front of the ranch house at the Bernal-Gulnac-Joice Ranch on Manila Drive at 9:00 am.
 See the latest news or Santa Teresa Park Pictures for past work days.
-The next work day will be on June 7, 2024.
+Our work day on October 4, 2024 has been cancelled due to heat.
+The next work day will be on November 1, 2024.
 Contact us at fostp@stpfriends.org or the County Parks Volunteer Office if you're interested in helping out.
 Bring work gloves and sturdy shoes.
+Long sleeves and long pants are advisable due to thorny plants.

 Minutes from past meetings are available below.
 See the meeting minutes for park news and upcoming events.